Paco644/PacosModLoader/README.md

 ### Planned Features:
 * **In-game Mod Menu:** Disable, enable, and configure mods directly in-game, without needing a game restart.
 * **Mod Profiles / Loadouts:** Create and switch between different sets of enabled mods and their saved configurations.
-* **Mod Update Notifications & Management:** Get notified when updates are available for your installed mods, with potential for one-click updates (integrating with mod repositories).
+* **Mod Update Notifications & Management:** Get notified when updates are available for your installed mods, with potential for one-click updates and installing of dependencies (integrating with mod repositories).
 * **Enhanced In-Game Mod Details:** The in-game menu will display more information like mod author, full description, and version.
 * **Config Presets per Mod:** Save and load different configuration presets for individual mods.